 We have made quarterly distributions in shares of our common stock beginning with the fiscal quarter ended September 30, 2012.
 Following completion of this offering, we intend to make regular quarterly cash distributions to holders of shares of our common stock.
 Any future distributions we make will be at the discretion of our board of directors and will depend upon our earnings and financial condition, maintenance of our REIT qualification, applicable restrictions contained in the Maryland General Corporation Law, or the MGCL, and such other factors as our board may determine in its sole discretion.
 We anticipate that our estimated cash available for distribution will exceed the annual distribution requirements applicable to REITs.
-However, under some circumstances, we may be required to pay distributions in excess of cash available for distributions in order to meet these distribution requirements and may need to use the proceeds from future equity and debt offerings, sell assets or borrow funds to make some distributions.
+However, under some circumstances, we may be required to pay distributions in excess of cash available for distributions.
 We have no intention to use the net proceeds of this offering to make distributions nor do we intend to make distributions using shares of common stock.
 We cannot assure you that our distribution policy will not change in the future.